blacklightpy/vaultofknowledge/How I revived Sela.md

 - Then, there will be a section at the bottom asking you to fill in the parameters.
 - There, in the `themes` attribute, fill in `sela`.

-## Hard way: With API Keys
+## The hard way: with API access tokens

-If you are sending a POST request from outside the browser, you'll need to get an authorization key.
+If you are sending a POST request from outside the browser, you'll need to get an authorization key to prove that you are authorized to make changes to your blog.
 For this, you'll need to set up a client application, and authorize it to access your blog with OAuth 2.0.
 It will give you a time limited code, which you have to use along with your client secrets to get a full auth token, you have to use that to send the POST request.

 - The REST API Getting started guide is here: https://developer.wordpress.com/docs/api/getting-started/
 - The interface for creating the client secrets is here: https://developer.wordpress.com/apps/